 ENGL 2341 Forms of Literature (single-semester course)

 The study of one or more literary genres including, but not limited to, poetry, fiction, drama, and film.
+Three lecture hours per week.
+Prerequisites: ENGL 1301, ENGL 1302

 ENGL 2342 Forms of Literature I